 L. Town.
-Not directly: but that imports nothing: he is a Man too well-acquainted with the Female World, to be brought into a high Opinion of any one Woman, without some well-examin'd Proof of her Merit: Yet I have Reason to believe, that your good Sense, your turn of Mind, and your way of Life, have brought him to so favourable a one of you, that a few Days will reduce him to talk plainly to me: which as yet (notwithfanding our Friendship) I have neither declin'd, nor encourag'd him to.
+Not directly: but that imports nothing: he is a man too well acquainted with the female world, to be brought into a high opinion of any one woman without some well examin'd proof of her merit: yet I have reason to believe, the good sense, your turn of mind, and your way of life, have brought him to so favourable a one of you, that a few days will reduce him to talk plainly to me: which as yet (notwithstanding our friendship) I have neither declin'd, nor encourag'd him to.

-B 4
+B 3

 La.
 Grace.
-I am mighty glad we are so near, in our way of thinking: for to tell you the Truth he is much upon the same Terms, with me: You know he has a satyrical Turn; but never lashes any Folly, without giving due Encomiums to its opposite Virtue: and upon such Occasions, he is sometimes particular, in turning his Compliments upon Me, which I don't receive, with any Reserve, less the should imagine I take them to my self.
+I am mighty glad we are so near in our way of thinking: for to tell you the truth, he is much upon the same terms with me: you know he has a satyrical turn; but never lashes any folly without giving due encomiums to its opposite virtue: and upon such occasions he is sometimes particular, in turning his compliments upon me, which I receive without any reserve, lest he should imagine I take them to myself.

 L. Town.
-You are right, Child: When a Man of Merit makes his Addresses; good Sense may give him an Answer, without Scorn, or Coquetry.
+You are right, child: when a man of merit makes his addresses, good sense may give him an answer, without fcorn or coquetry.

 La.
-Gra.
-Hush! he's here.

-Enter Mr. Manly.
+Grace.
+Hush! he's here Enter Mr. Manly.

 Man.
-My Lord! your most obedient.
+My Lord, your most obedient.

 L. Town.
-Dear Manly! yours- I was thinking to

-fend to you.
+Dear Manly! yours-I was thinking to fend to you.

 Man.
-Then, I am glad I am here, my Lord-Lady Grace, I kiss your Hands!-What, only you two!
-How many Visits may a Man make, before he falls into such unfashionable Company?
-A Brother and Sister soberly sitting at home, when the whole Town is a gadding!
-I question if there is so particular a Tete à Tete, again, in the whole Parish of St. James's!
+Then, I am glad I am here, my Lord-lady Grace, I

+kifs your hands!-what, only you two! how many vifits may a man make, before he falls into fuch unfashionable company? a brother and fifter soberly sitting at home, when the whole town is a gadding!
+I question if there is so particular a tete a tete, again, in the whole parish of St. James's!